heacare/website/content/_index.md

 ---
-title: "Happily Ever After"
+title: Happily Ever After
 date: 2022-03-08T21:11:00+08:00
 letter:
-  #subject: The HEA manifesto
+  subject: The HEA Manifesto
 email:
-  cta: Want to participate or know what we're up to?
+  cta: Want to participate in our user surveys or just curious?
-  submit: Get notified
+  #details: Join our mailing list (we won't send you spam)
+  submit: Join our mailing list
   action: https://hey.us14.list-manage.com/subscribe/post?u=1ea7320b68b8fe45c5065d636&amp;id=8834be0439
   key: b_1ea7320b68b8fe45c5065d636_8834be0439
   tags: 7280051,7280055
 ---

-Hello, welcome to Happily Ever After, we're glad you're here!
+Hello, welcome to _Happily Ever After_, we're glad you're here!

-Healthcare costs and rising everywhere and it almost feels like every new day added to our lifespan, is just a curse of old age, pain, chronic disease and unsurmountable medical fees.
+Healthcare costs are rising everywhere and it almost feels like every new day added to our lifespan, is just a curse of old age, pain, chronic disease and unsurmountable medical fees.
 We think there is a better way.

-Our purpose is to guide your journey to a happier, healthier and longer life.
+Our purpose is to guide your journey to a {{< emphasis >}}happier, healthier and longer life{{</ emphasis >}}.
 So we put together a team of experts on physical, mental, and social wellbeing who share a vision: adding 10 billion years of healthy life to the planet.
-We believe that with the right guidance, anyone can thrive in any aspect of their day - from diet, sport routine, sleep habits, and many more.
+We believe that with the right guidance, _anyone_ can thrive in any aspect of their day - from diet, sport routine, sleep habits, and many more.

 Trust us, we know the stress caused by trying to control each and every little part of your lifestyle.
 With countless apps out there, each offering different and sometimes contradicting advice, it gets overwhelming and often frustrating.

 _Happily Ever After_ is different.
-Our philosophy is based on a holistic approach, as we aim to support you through an exciting journey to discover your health potential and live a longer life.
+Our philosophy is based on a holistic approach, as we aim to {{< emphasis >}}support you through an exciting journey to discover your health potential{{</ emphasis >}} and live a longer life.
 As we get to know you, we will develop an integrated, personalised plan around your needs.
 Throughout your journey, you will also receive constant support from our team and our community, made up of like-minded people who will motivate you and share your progress.
 Ultimately, our goal is not only to make your life healthier and longer, but also to show you that with health comes happiness and fulfilment.
 We think we can help transform your mood, your performance, your outlook and ultimately your life.

 Does this sound interesting to you?
-Be part of our mission and add 10 billion years of healthy life to the planet.
+Be part of our mission and add {{< emphasis >}}10 billion years of healthy life to the planet{{</ emphasis >}}.

 _\- The Happily Ever After Team_